michelle-miller/conversation/dialog-overview.md

     **Note**: You cannot add more than 5 response types to a single response.
 Meaning, if you define three conditional responses for a dialog node, each conditional response can have no more than 5 response types added to it.

 1. If you added more than one response type, you can click the **Move** up or down arrows to arrange the response types in the order you want the service to process them.

+For information about the JSON format of these rich response types, see [Defining responses using the JSON editor](dialog-responses-json.html).

 ### Conditional responses
 {: #multiple}